PossiblySlater/OpenMet/README.md

 And maybe even a few easter eggs?

-## Getting Started

-1. Open `index.html` in your web browser.
-2. Use the settings panel to customize appearance, audio, and sounds.
-3. Program sets, adjust tempo, and start practicing!

-## Usage

-- **Start/Stop:** Use the main button to start or stop the metronome.
-- **Customize:** Switch themes, adjust volumes, and select voice packs in the settings panel.
-- **Program Sets:** Add, edit, and loop sets for complex practice routines.
-- **Import/Export:** Save your favorite configurations and load them anytime.

-## Accessibility

-OpenMet is designed with accessibility in mind.
-Use High Contrast mode or other themes for better visibility.
-Controls are large and easy to use.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU v3.0 License.
 See `LICENSE` for details.

 ## Author